saudiequity/Abitur/README.md

 ▪︎ Real Estate Investment and Finance

+▪︎ Doctoral Thesis about "IT Challenges in Mergers and Acquisitions"

 # CFA Institute Investment Foundations

-▪︎ Dissertation about "IT Challenges in Mergers and Acquisitions"

 ▪︎ Private Banking